 Fall color in tree leaves is determined by many factors.
 Any tree grown from a seed, such as an acorn, will have genetic variability in developing fall color.
-This is observed by watching our native “Spanish Oaks” as the leaves begin to turn in fall.
+This is observed by watching our native “Spanish Oaks”, aka Texas Red Oak, as the leaves begin to turn in fall.
 Many will have beautiful red fall color, but we also observe some trees with leaves that simply turn brown and hang on the tree most of the winter….
 What if I want to be SURE that a tree that I plant will have fall color?
-Trees grown from seed, such as Chinese Pistache, Cedar Elm, Big Tooth Maple, and Shumard Red Oak can be variable in their ability to form fall color.
+Trees grown from seed, such as Chinese Pistache, Cedar Elm, Big Tooth Maple, Shantung Maple, Shumard Red Oak, Texas Red Oak and Texas Ash can be variable in their ability to form fall color.
 The only way to be certain it has the potential to have fall color is to BUY IT IN THE FALL WHEN IT HAS FALL COLOR!

-If a tree is “grafted”, such as the Bradford Pear, the genetics will be identical on all Bradford Pears, as they all come from one common ancestor.
+If a tree is “grafted”, such as the Bradford Pear and some varieties of Japanese Maples, the genetics will be identical on all of them, as they all come from one common ancestor.
 Crape Myrtle varieties which are propagated from cuttings will also be genetically identical.
 This means that when conditions are optimum for fall color to appear, these trees will be very likely to have the expected fall color.

 Why do trees turn color in the fall?
 What are the “optimum” conditions for fall color to appear?